FREE PRINTABLE: LOW CARB & KETO FOOD LISTGET IT NOW

 Divide the batter among the two pans and smooth the top with a spatula.
 Bake for about 25 minutes, until the top springs back and an inserted toothpick comes out clean.
 Cool completely in the pans, then run a knife along the sides and flip to release, or release the springform if using that type of pan.

 Meanwhile, make the frosting.
 In a large bowl, use a hand mixer to beat the butter and powdered Besti, until fluffy.

 Add the lemon juice, lemon juice, and heavy cream, and beat until smooth.
 If it’s too thick, add more cream as needed.

 When the cake layers are cooled, place one layer of cake onto a cake stand or platter.
 Frost the top with 3/4 cup frosting.
 Place the second layer on top and frost the top with another 3/4 cup frosting.
 Finally, frost the sides with the remaining frosting.

 Serving size: 1 slice, or 1/16 entire recipe

 Video Showing How To Make Keto Lemon Cake:

-Scroll up a bit to see the video for this recipe -- it's located directly above the ingredients list.
+Tap here to jump to the video for this recipe -- it's located directly above the ingredients list.
 It's the easiest way to learn how to make Keto Lemon Cake!